chrisnoonan98675/site/xl-release/how-to/configure-xl-release-general-settings.markdown

 ## Archiving

 Since XL Release 4.7.0 you can configure XL Release to archive finished releases.
 These releases are moved to a separate "reporting" database, so that the active repository can be kept relatively small.
-Archived releases are still available in reports, but they are not searchable in the Release Overview screen.
+Archived releases are still available in reports, they are searchable in the Release Value Stream Mapping screen, but they are not searchable in the Release Overview screen.

-When you enable archiving, you can configure the time after which XL Release will archive a completed release.
+You can configure the time after which XL Release will archive a completed release.
 This is an amount of time since the release was completed or aborted.

 ![Archiving Settings](../images/archiving-settings.png)

 Note that XL Release reports related to finished releases only use data from the reporting database.
-So if you do not have archiving enabled, or if you configure too long period before releases are archived, then your reports will not be up to date.
+So if you configure a too long period before releases are archived, then your reports will not be up to date.

 You can find details about configuration of reporting database [here](/xl-release/how-to/configure-the-reporting-database.html).